Frequently Asked Questions

 Do you have to ear tip a cat getting the “Feral Cat Package”?

 Yes.
-Any cat coming in under that package will get an ear tip.
+Any cat receiving this package must receive the standard 1/3 ear tip.
 Those who are adamant about not getting the ear tip will be asked to pay the itemized pricing for an owned cat.

 How do I schedule?